huynhducduy/dtunnel/README.md

 heroku restart web -a ${HEROKU_APP}
 ```

-The using your inlets binary which matches your operating system to run the client (can be downloaded from [here](https://github.com/inlets/inlets/releases))
+Then using your inlets binary which matches your operating system to run the client (can be downloaded from [here](https://github.com/inlets/inlets/releases)) (remember to make it executable first `chmod +x ./inlets`)
 ```
 ./inlets client \
   --remote wss://${HEROKU_APP}.herokuapp.com \